 A credit card is required for securing all rentals.

-Bookstore credits are generally accepted one week prior to the start of classes through the first week of classes. check you wavenet account for Bookstore credit dates and availability.
+Bookstore credits are generally accepted one week prior to the start of classes through the first week of classes. check your account in the student portal for Bookstore credit dates and availability.
 Financial Aid returns are credited back to Financial Aid.
 Students are required to present their HGTC ID to charge books to their Bookstore credit or voucher.